zarab33/mastery-quiz/README.md

 1. On Monday of week 2 of the precourse, fork this [mastery-quizzes repository](https://github.com/makersacademy/mastery-quizzes).

-2. Send @maryrosecook a message on Slack to tell her that you've forked the repo.
-(She needs to set you up on the admin system.)

-3. Clone your fork to your computer.
+2. Clone your fork to your computer.

-4. Make sure you use Ruby version `2.4.1`.
+3. Make sure you use Ruby version `2.2.3`.
 To check your Ruby version, run the command below.

 ```
 $ ruby -v
 ```

-5. If required, use [RVM](https://rvm.io/) to install version `2.4.1`.
+4. If required, use [RVM](https://rvm.io/) to install version `2.2.3`.

-6. Install bundler.
+5. Install bundler.
 To do this, run:

 ```
 $ gem install bundler
 ```

-7. Install the gems required by this repository.
+6. Install the gems required by this repository.
 To do this, run:

 ```
 $ cd path/to/root/of/this/repo